PollackWong/PollackWong615.github.io/_pages/about.md

   - /about.html
 ---

-Xueyu Wang, male, Han nationality, born in 2004, a member of the Communist Youth League, is a student of the Optoelectronic Information Science and Engineering major of the School of Electronic Information Engineering, [South-Central Minzu University](https://www.scuec.edu.cn/), Class 2201, Grade 2022.
+Xueyu Wang(Pollack Wong), male, Han nationality, born in 2004, a member of the Communist Youth League, is a student of the Optoelectronic Information Science and Engineering major of the School of Electronic Information Engineering, [South-Central Minzu University](https://www.scuec.edu.cn/), Class 2201, Grade 2022.
 He is currently a member of the Laser Spectroscopy Application Laboratory of the [School of Electronic Information Engineering](https://dxxy.scuec.edu.cn/), and his instructor is [Prof. Zhaoxiang Lin](https://dxxy.scuec.edu.cn/info/1055/1950.htm).

-A data-driven personal website
+Service and Serving
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+1. 2022.09-2023.09 Secretary of the Community Service Team of the Youth Volunteer Association of South-Central University for Nationalities;
+1. 2024.09- Propaganda Committee Member of the Youth League Branch of Guangxin 2201 Class, School of Electronic Information Engineering, South-Central University for Nationalities;
+1. 2024.09- Vice President of the Mathematical Modeling Association of South-Central University for Nationalities.

+Honors
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
+1. 2022.11 Won the honorary title of "Excellent Summer Volunteer" at the college level;
+1. 2022.11 Won the Excellence Award of the School Science Popularization Explanation Competition;
+1. 2023.02 Won the Advanced Individual of Winter Vacation Social Practice at the school level;
+1. 2023.06 Won the Second Prize of the Central and Southern Division of the National College Student Computer Design Competition (National Class B);
+1. 2023.06 Won the School-level Excellent Volunteer;
+1. 2023.09 Won the National Scholarship for the 2022-2023 Academic Year;
+1. 2023.09 Won the First-class Scholarship of the School for the 2022-2023 Academic Year;
+1. 2023.09 Won the Special Scholarship for Social Practice in the 2022-2023 Academic Year;
-1. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.
+1. 2023.09 Won the Excellent Tutor in the 2022-2023 Academic Year;
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
+1. 2023.11 Won the Provincial First Prize of the National College Student Mathematical Modeling Competition (National Class B, First in the School);
+1. 2023.12 Won the third prize in the preliminary round of the National College Mathematics Competition (non-mathematics A category, national D category);
+1. 2023.12 Won the second prize in the preliminary round of the Hubei Translation Competition (provincial C category);
+1. 2024.03 Won the school-level outstanding Communist Youth League member;
+1. 2024.04 Won the first prize in the e-commerce three-innovation competition of South-Central University for Nationalities;
+1. 2024.04 Won the second prize in the school of the "Challenge Cup" College Student Entrepreneurship Plan Competition;
+1. 2024.04 Won the third prize of the "Challenge Cup" College Student Entrepreneurship Plan Competition;
+1. 2024.06 Won the third prize of the "Teddy Cup" Data Mining Challenge (National Class C);
+1. 2024.06 Won the Innovation Model of College Students of South-Central University for Nationalities;
+1. 2024.09 Won the Special Scholarship for Social Practice in the 2023-2024 Academic Year;
+1. 2024.09 Won the Excellent Tutor in the 2023-2024 Academic Year (two consecutive years);
-1. Check status by going to the repository settings, in the "GitHub pages" section
+1. 2024.09 Won the Five Good Students in the 2023-2024 Academic Year;
+1. 2024.11 Won the third prize of Hubei Province in the National College Mathematical Modeling Competition (National Class B);
+1. 2024.12 Won the third prize of the preliminary round of the National College Mathematical Competition (non-mathematical A class, national class D);
+A total of two national honors, seven provincial honors, and more than thirty honors at the college level and above.

 Site-wide configuration
 ------